Not everyone is a “Fertile Myrtle”… the endearing term we OB-GYNs often give to those women who get pregnant in…

 Pain and discomfort are good indicators that the body needs some additional support, which can come from more optimal body alignment, more focused breathing, or reducing the load in the exercise.

-In the deadlift example from above, you could try two different adjustments to alleviate the lingering low back discomfort:
+Taking the kettlebell deadlift as an example, you could try two different adjustments to alleviate the lingering low back discomfort:

 Both of these cues can help to support your pelvis and low back by creating more stability in your trunk.